 First, let me extend my deepest condolences to you and to your family for what, I am sure, is a very dark time in your family’s life.
 I am relieved to hear that your daughter is recovering.
-I would like to tell you that the insurance company will do what is right and that they will make your daughter whole again; unfortunately, the harsh reality is that they will not do so unless a lawyer forces them.
+I want to tell you that the insurance company will do what is right and that they will make your daughter whole again; unfortunately, the harsh reality is that they will likely not do so unless a lawyer forces them.

 For a free legal consultation, call 800-537-8185

-Mr. Bart’s accident attorneys are in the people business, not the risk business, and we will go the distance and make sure your daughter is protected.
+Our accident attorneys are in the people business, not the risk business, and we will go the distance and make sure your daughter is protected.
 The law is a shield, not a sword, and that is exactly how we intend to use it.